-Tennis history – “Jeu de paume”, Lawn tennis
+Tennis history-“Jeu de paume”-From Lawn tennis to 2024

 As stated before, this game endured for a very long time in one form or another.
 From religious ceremonies to streetball game to grand slam sport.

-Well, that’s what I’m going to be sharing with you in this article.
-I’ll be showing you the long amazing history of the fabulous sport that is tennis.
+Well, that’s what I will be sharing with you in this article.
+I’ll be showing you the long amazing tennis history.

 Origins of tennis: